JohnMulligan/road_requests_exercise/Bluee21.md

 i. - ?fo=json&at=results returns the page content stored in an array called results
 - they're 40 objects (0-39) in this array with nested objects and key-value pairs
-    - an exmaple of these array is description: [_] when expanded shows 0: array that contains a string shown in the body of the about this collection page
+    - an example of these array is description: [_] when expanded shows 0: array that contains a string shown in the body of the about this collection page
 - keys represents different aspects of the collection
 - expanding 0: {...} shows there are a list of objects and key value pairs where each object represents a specific attribute or item of the collection and its corresponding value shows the associated data ( e.g count: 55)
 - the full URL is given to where a photo is located is shown in this view, whereas in the normal webpage view the photo is shown
+- the full URL for the location of a photo is shown in this view, which is unlike the webpage where the photo is displayed
 - the use of boolean values are shown, an example of this is "access_restricted: false" it shows you what is accessible to the public
 - timestamps of when the data was last edited
 - the data is presented hierarchically, where each object represents an individual item from the collection.